GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 ### API Key Authentication

-A SpecIF-WebAPI shall provide a [API Key-based authentication](https://swagger.io/docs/specification/authentication/api-keys/) for the API users.
+A SpecIF-WebAPI shall provide an [API Key-based authentication](https://swagger.io/docs/specification/authentication/api-keys/) for the API users.
 It is not part of the standard to define how these API keys are managed or generated.
 This is a task for the API implementer.